Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Acknowledgements

 \section{Acknowledgements}

-E.L. and R.P-D. acknowledge initial discussions with Dmitry A. Kalashnikov that led to the formulation of this project.
-The authors would like to acknowledge the help of Daniel E. Eyles in performing the simulations of the insets in Figures 2 (c)-(d) using SMUTHI.
+E.L. and R.P.-D. acknowledge initial discussions with Dmitry A. Kalashnikov that led to the formulation of this project, and thank Francisco J. Garcia-Vidal for helpful discussions about the $\beta$-factor.
+The authors thank Daniel E. Eyles for his help in performing the simulations of the insets in Figures 2 (c)-(d) using SMUTHI.
 H.R. acknowledges the Turing scheme for supporting her stay in Singapore.
 E.L. and R.P.-D. acknowledge funding support from Singapore MTC-Programmatic Grant No. M21J9b0085.

 \widetext